ska-sa/katgpucbf/doc/engines.rst

 The F-engine uses two input streams and aligns two incoming polarisations, but in the XB-engine there is only one.

+There might not always be multiple processing pipelines.
+When they exist, they are to support multiple outputs generated from the same input, such as wide- and narrow-band F-engines, or multiple beams.
+A single stream is used so that all the outputs go through a single thread (and hence only one core is needed for sending) and a single rate-limiter (preventing micro-bursts if each pipeline sends data at the same time).

 Chunking
 ^^^^^^^^